 While I am talking with them in person or on the phone, I am always grateful for not only their knowledge on policies, student issues, and support groups, but also for their positive spirit and attitude, depth of knowledge, advocacy for students, and work above and beyond.

-This past week, I was able to connect with other district administrators and higher education leaders in Ohio to talk about the role and needs for school counselors.
-As we shared about the changing landscape of education and the needs of students, I was even more affirmed about these necessary positions in our schools.
-And, even more, I was honored to share the stories I have experienced in my short time at Worthington City Schools with our amazing team of counselors.
+As I continue to observe the changing landscape of education and the needs of our students, I am even more affirmed about these necessary positions in our schools.
+And, even more, I am honored to share the stories I have experienced with our amazing team of counselors in Worthington City Schools.

-In this next week, I encourage you to reflect on the day-to-day work of the school counselors.
+This week, as we celebrate National School Counseling Week, I encourage you to reflect on the day-to-day work of the school counselors.
 If you are as fortunate as I am, you will not only see them working hard with a lot of things happening at once, but you will experience kindness and a genuine passion for helping the whole child.

 For these reasons, I hope you will join me in giving a huge thanks to our School Counselors!